 Snow chains are compulsory in some parts of northern Europe and mountainous areas further south, where there’s a high risk of heavily compacted snow and ice.
 Snow chains are extremely fiddly to fit, so there's not much point in having them in the UK unless you live in a region that has regular winter snow cover and is never cleared by snow ploughs.
 As soon as there's any sign of tarmac, snow chains need to be removed, making them more trouble than they're worth.

 Snow socks are a cheaper alternative to chains.
 They're made of textile and cover the tyres with an additional grippy surface that's increases grip.
 Like chains, they need to be removed as soon as the snow clears, or they'll wear through quickly on tarmac.

 Another option for European drivers is snow studs.
 These tyres feature metal spikes to gain grip on ice and snow, but they are illegal for use in the UK because of the damage that they can do to bare tarmac.

 Where can I buy winter tyres?

 Most tyre stockists in the UK will offer winter tyres.
-They're not as common with high-street retailers such as Kwik-Fit or National Tyres, but online specialists such as eTyres and Black Circles will have a wide range of stock.
-They'll also come to you to get them balanced and fitted, too.
+They're not as common with high-street retailers such as Kwik-Fit or National Tyres, but online specialists such as Black Circles and eTyres will have a wide range in stock.

 Winter tyres are available to buy all year round, although you will invariably see a spike in demand as the temperature drops in the autumn and winter.
 Savvy buyers will be able to pick up a bargain in the spring when demand for winter tyres drops and stockists will be wanting to shift old stock.